 If like me, you want to be financially responsible this year or have certain finance goals you hope to achieve, this is definitely a post for you.
 On the other hand, if you haven’t thought of your finances this year, hopefully this post sparks up an interest in improving your finances.
-I recently got the opportunity to speak to a financial specialist and he shared some amazing tips on finances, mostly targeted at millennials but I believe this applies to everyone, irrespective of age.
+I recently got the opportunity to speak to a financial specialist and he shared some amazing tips on finances, mostly targeted at millennials but I believe this applies to everyone.

 - You can never have enough resources.

 - You need to prioritize your spending (i.e expenses).
-Break them down to first charges, basic expenses such as rent, insurance, credit card loans etc. and discretionary expenses (more on this later).
+Break them down to first charges, basic expenses such as rent, insurance, credit card loans etc. and discretionary expenses (more on this)

 - Cut your coat not according to your size but according to the material available to you.
 You have to live based on your actual income and not in anticipation of what you expect to earn.

 - If you can’t manage what you have now, you can’t manage what you will get in the future.

 - You cannot spend on expected income; you have to use available income.
 Basically, don’t buy things you cannot afford and load them all on your credit card.

 - Don’t lend money your are not willing to lose

 - Don’t invest with money you are not comfortable losing.

 Basically, any money you receive ( paycheck, loan repayment or gifts) has 4 objectives: